 Went by “BD,” which, judging by a few of her posts, could have stood for “bitch diaries” (“bitch” as in complaining), but life of a Hooters Girl is not all big tips and smiles.
 However, she does cover pretty much all the bases of being a Hooters Girl.
 Her blog starts off with her telling of her decision to become a Hooters Girl.
 Her subsequent posts cover her interview, orientation, training, and they continue on to pretty much every aspect of the job.
-You can tell her later writings are that of the seasoned Hooters Girl she became, who probably even achiever the Hooters rank of “trainer” at her location.
+You can tell her later writings are that of the seasoned Hooters Girl she became, who probably even achieved the Hooters rank of “trainer” at her location.
 She did offer to answer questions and gave her e-mail address to send them to (see her next-to-last post dated May 7, 2013).
-I sent her an e-mail to that address, telling her about this article and asked if she would still be willing to answer a few questions, but I received no reply.
+I sent her an e-mail to that address, telling her about this article and asked if she would still be willing to answer a few questions, but received no reply.

 Adventures of a Hooters Girl ★★★★☆ (February-April 2016)

 Not to be confused with the above blog of the same title, the author of this blog could have been another “Sauce” had she been at Hooters longer than six months and continued posting throughout her employment.
 One of her entries is a refreshingly unique piece, among the blogs listed here; a review of a “Tilted Kilt” franchise she visited, which is a Hooters rip-off and strong competitor of the orange & white (and sometimes black).
 She also included images with some of her posts, which is a nice touch and also something you don’t see at most of the blogs listed here.
-In one of her entries, she reveals the then-current prices of individual Hooters Girl uniform items and, like with the Army, that only the initial uniform issue is free, from then on out, the girls have to pay for the stuff.
+In one of her entries, she reveals the then-current prices of individual Hooters Girl uniform items and, like with the Army, that only the initial uniform issue is free.
+From then on out, the girls have to pay for the stuff.

 The Anonymous Black Hooters Girl ★★★☆☆ (December 2014)